Deep Dwell

 Cafeteria

 Fresh strength had entered Isaac’s gait, his head held higher with the honorable title of Supervisor on his chest.
-His flashlight now tucked into his front pocket, in his hand he carried his briefcase.
+His flashlight now tucked into his front pocket as the lights had found a way to come back to life after some dwelling in emergency red; in his hand he carried his briefcase.

 Okay, just because it hadn’t worked last time, that didn’t mean that all was forlorn.
 This wasn’t some immovable object, this was a path that would lead him to his destiny.

-Pushing hard to a pinch on his fingers, at which he hissingly glanced at a streak of crimson leaking from his palm.
+Pushing hard to a pinch on his fingershe was drawn to hissingly glance at a streak of crimson, leaking from his palm.

-Instead of losing faith in his struggle, he braced against the steel and shoved every last inch of energy he could draw from his bony body, echoes of labor bouncing in a harmonious skip.
+Instead of losing faith in his struggle, he braced against the steel and shoved every last inch of energy he could musterfrom his bony body, echoes of labor bouncing in a harmonious skip.

 He was not going to let this great opportunity slide away into dust and cracks!